Beliavsky/ChangePoint/README.md

 # ChangePoint
-Simulate a time series with a change in the mean (changepoint) and identify it.
+Simulate a Gaussian time series with a change in the mean (changepoint) and identify it.
 Compile with

 `gfortran kind.f90 random.f90 split_data.f90 xsplit_data.f90`